lawrencecpaulson/lawrencecpaulson.github.io/_posts/2022-02-23-Hereditarily_Finite.md

 #### Finite automata

 The HF sets are a simple route out of the strict typing paradigm that bugs some people so much.
-Some years ago, Christian Urban and Xingyuan Zhang [published](https://doi.org/10.1007/978-3-642-22863-6_25) an elegant [formalisation](https://www.isa-afp.org/entries/Myhill-Nerode.html) of regular language theory, avoiding the usual approach in terms of finite automata, because of the difficulty of representing state spaces using simple types.
+Some years ago, Wu, Zhang and Urban [published](https://rdcu.be/cJtCW) an elegant [formalisation](https://www.isa-afp.org/entries/Myhill-Nerode.html) of regular language theory, avoiding the usual approach in terms of finite automata, because of the difficulty of representing state spaces using simple types.
 But if we use HF sets to denote the state spaces of automata, then we have no problem forming Cartesian products of state spaces when forming the product of two automata, forming the powerset of the state space when transforming a nondeterministic finite automata into a deterministic one, and so forth.